 Please read our listing thoroughly so that you know what to expect from our accommodation :)

 Cusco can be a bit of a culture shock for some, especially if you've never travelled in South America or a developing country.
 And so it's important to us that our guests understand what living in Cusco is like.
 We want to make sure all the quirky things have been noted and understood.
 Thank you!

 1) Please send me a message first to ensure we can accommodate you.
 If possible, it would be great if you could include your expected arrival and departure times.

 2) Please ensure that you have a completed profile (photo and bio).
 You can read about me too in my profile.
 This is our home and we like to know a bit about who will be staying with us :)

 Our spacious apartment is on the 2nd floor of a family-owned apartment building - away from the main street which can be a welcome relief from the Cusco madness.
 We've lived street-side before and we're very happy to be living away from the chaos.

-This is our home not a hostel or hotel and we only have 1 GUEST ROOM (with a double bed).
-So unlike at guesthouses, hotels and hostels, there isn't anyone else coming and going.
-Just you :)
+This is our home not a hostel/hotel and we only have 1 GUEST ROOM (with a double bed).
+So unlike a hostel/hotel, you are our only guest :)

 Our place has everything you need to enjoy your stay in Cusco including: